Skip to main content

 Viewing Unix Job Details

-1. Go to Library > Master Jobs
+1. Go to Library > Master Jobs.

-2. Select a Unix job in the list
+2. Select a Unix job in the list.

-3. Select Edit
+3. Select Edit.

-4. Expand the Task Details panel
+4. Expand the Task Details panel.

 Adding Unix Job Details

-To add Unix Job Details, complete the following steps:
+To add Unix job details, complete the following steps:

-2. Expand the Task Details section
+2. Expand the Task Details section.

 3. In the Machine Selection frame, select the machine where the agent is installed from the Machines or Machine Group list.
 To use a machine group instead, toggle the Machines switch to Machine Group and select the group.
-When toggled, the switch appears green Green Enabled Switch
+When toggled, the switch appears green Green Enabled Switch.

-1. Select a User Id to use when running the job
+4. In the General frame, select a User Id to use when running the job.

-2. Select a Job Action
+5. Select a Job Action.

 Available job actions: